 Hope deferred maketh the heart sick: but when the desire cometh, it is a tree of life.

-Hope is a precious and wonderful thing!
-Here is a glorious and important proverb, if you will consider it carefully at length.
+Hope is a precious and wonderful thing.
+Here is a helpful and important proverb, if you will consider it carefully.
 Without hope, men get desperate and will do most anything to escape their hopelessness.
-With it, men can endure most anything, no matter how desperate their conditions become.
+With hope, men can endure most anything, no matter how desperate their conditions become.
 Wise men will appreciate the great value of hope.

 Here are several lessons about hope.
 Do you know where to find it?
 How to keep it?
 Do you know how painful it is when others lose it?
 Do you know how to give it to others?
 Will you get it for yourself and give it to others?
 Wisdom is the power of right judgment – knowing what to do in any situation.
 Wisdom includes these crucial lessons about hope.

 Hope is expectation of something desired.
 If the thing you desire is not obtained in the time expected, your heart and soul are grieved and pained by the delay.
 But when the desired thing finally arrives, it is a tree of life: your heart and soul are encouraged and revived.
 These two aspects of hope are true in all matters, both spiritual and natural.

 Hope can be a pleasant thought, if you are confident of your desires being fulfilled on time.
 But it can also be a painful reminder, if you are disappointed with delays or difficulties in obtaining your desires.
 Hunger is an example.
 It makes food delightful, when you eat on time.
 But it can be quite torturous, if you are kept from eating on time.